 It's really, really egregious.

-Um they they cite the Izakoff Yahoo news article as being a secondary corroborating source when in fact it came from the original source, Christopher Steele, and the FBI pretends to the FICE Accord Um that Steele didn't provide that information when they knew he did.
+They cite the Izakoff Yahoo news article as being a secondary corroborating source when in fact it came from the original source, Christopher Steele.

-And that that is clearly intentional.
+And that is clearly intentional.

 This isn't sloppy, reckless errors and omissions.